ros-navigation/navigation2/nav2_smac_planner/README.md

 - Approximated smoother Voronoi field using costmap inflation function.
 - Fixed 3 mathematical issues in the original paper resulting in higher quality smoothing.
 - Faster planning than original paper by highly optimizing the template A\* algorithm.
+- Faster planning via precomputed heuristic, motion primitive, and other values.
 - Automatically adjusted search motion model sizes by motion model, costmap resolution, and bin sizing.
 - Closest path on approach within tolerance if exact path cannot be found or in invalid space.
 - Multi-model hybrid searching including Dubin and Reeds-Shepp models.
 More models may be trivially added.